yimjia/California-Wildfire-Damage-Prediction/README.md

 For more information, please refer to the following:\
 Jia, Y., and Opabola, E. (2025).
-"Interpretable Machine Learning Insights into Wildfire Damage Drivers in California, USA", *International Journal of Disaster Risk Reduction*, xxx: xxxxx (https://xxxxxxx).
+"Interpretable Machine Learning Insights into Wildfire Damage Drivers in California, USA", *International Journal of Disaster Risk Reduction*, 126: 105610 (https://www.sciencedirect.com/science/article/pii/S2212420925004340).
 <br/><br/>

 As **prerequisites**, users need to have access to run Python and MATLAB codes.
 No training in machine learning is required to perform the wildfire damage state prediction for California.